I Am Sam-2001

 After an odd sequence of the townspeople dancing and writhing around like nutcases in an unintentionally laugh-out-loud example of overacting, Gwen foils Stephanie’s plan.
 The witch succumbs to death, a victim of her heinous plan backfiring.

-It is hinted that Gwen and Alan (who are revealed to be good) will forge a romance in the future, but I would have liked it if we had gotten more of a taste of their budding attraction during the film.
-Still, it is likely the two will ride off into the sunset together in safety.
+It is hinted that Gwen and Alan (who are revealed to be good) will forge a romance in the future, but I would have liked to have gotten a stronger sense of their budding attraction during the film.
+Still, it is likely the two will ride off into the sunset together, safely.

-While not as gory as other Hammer films, The Witches (1967) instead casts exceptionally well and tells a decent story, interesting until the low-key finale.
+While not as gory as other Hammer films, The Witches (1967) instead features exceptional performances and tells a decent story, interesting until the low-key finale.

 I expected a bit more from the ending, which simmers out instead of electrifying.